 Who must pay social security in Spain?

-If you are working for an employer in Spain you must pay Spanish taxes and be registered with the Spanish Social Security service and – this registration is valid for life – and pay contributions into the Spanish social security system in order to access its benefits.
-As a general rule, you must be employed and be paying contributions in order to be covered for illness, injuries and accidents at work, unemployment, and maternity and paternity leave, although some periods of time off may be allowed.
+If you work in Spain, you must pay Spanish taxes and register with the Spanish Social Security service.
+This registration is valid for life.
+You also pay contributions into the Spanish social security system in order to access its benefits.
+As a general rule, you must be employed and be paying contributions in order to be covered for illness, injuries, and accidents at work, unemployment, and maternity and paternity leave.

-If you are self-employed (autónomo) you must pay Spanish taxes and contributions into a state scheme especially for the self-employed, which offers the same benefits apart from unemployment or work-related illness and accidents benefit; you must make your own arrangements for these (check social security insurances or private insurers).
+If you are self-employed (autónomo), you must pay Spanish taxes and contributions into a state scheme especially for the self-employed.
+This offers the same benefits apart from unemployment or work-related illness and accidents benefit; you must make your own arrangements for these (check social security insurances or private insurers).

-The overall rate for social security in Spain is very high at around 38% but for most people, the employer pays the majority of the cost.
+The overall rate for social security in Spain is high; it sits at around 38%.
+However, for most people, the employer pays the majority of the cost.

-The overall rate for social security in Spain is high, with contributions set at 28.3% but, for most people, the employer pays the majority of the cost.
+The overall rate for social security in Spain is high, with contributions set at 28.3%.
+For most people, the employer pays the majority of the cost.

 Self-employed have to pay their own Spanish contributions in full, albeit at a lower total percentage.

 If you (or a close family member) have been paying social security contributions in another EU country for two full years before coming to Spain you may be covered for healthcare.
-Contact the social security authorities in the EU country to find out if you are entitled to this and if so, for documentation to prove it – you will need to show it to your local National Institute of Social Security (Instituto Nacional de la Seguridad Social – INSS).
+Contact the social security authorities in the EU country to find out if you are eligible.
+If so, you need to show it to your local National Institute of Social Security (Instituto Nacional de la Seguridad Social – INSS).

 Cost of Spanish social security and how to apply